phaser-discord/administration/code-of-conduct.md

+# tl;dr

+Be kind, build a nice place.

-# Code of Conduct Short Form
+# Longer Code of Conduct

 Last Updated: 2018-03-10; v1.0